ulixee/platform/databox/docs/Overview/Deployment.md

 The packager can process ES Modules or CommonJS.
 It will output a commonjs file so that Ulixee Server can import it on a server.
 The server will run your Databox in an isolated Sandbox for each run.
 No memory or variables are shared between runs.

+#### Versioning

+Every version of your script is hashed using a SHA3 256 algorithm, and encoded using Bech32m (a standard formalized by the Bitcoin working group to create file and url-safe base32 hash encodings).

+When you package up a new version of your Databox, it will maintain a list of the sequence of versions.
+Anytime your Databox is used on a Core Server, it will return the latest version hash.
+This helps inform users of your Databox when they're using an out-of-date version.

+If you ever get out of sync with the versions that are on your server, you have two options.
+1. Edit the `manifest.json` file in the Databox build directory (defaults to `.dbx.build/[scriptName]` next to your script).
+2. You'll also be prompted to intake the server version history when you try to upload an out of date script.

 #### Databox CLI:

 ```bash